Skip to main content

 Kidron Valley

-Historic valley between the Old City and Mount of Olives, featuring ancient tombs and archaeological remains
+The valley between the Old City and Mount of Olives, filled with ancient tombs and archaeological remains.
+Nice for a contemplative walk.

 Tips & Advice

-Wear comfortable walking shoes as the terrain is steep and rocky in many areas
+Wear comfortable walking shoes - the paths can be steep and uneven, especially in the cemetery areas.